 4.2 Additional costs, for which the Institute is not liable, and such which the Institute could not have foreseen upon the order being issued, despite observing due diligence, may be invoiced by the Institute separately, where such are associated with a materially justified cause, and where such costs are clearly identifiable and sufficiently defined for the Client.
 This shall apply, even if the Client is not liable for these costs.
 The Institute makes clear to the Client that any amendment to the offer of research may impact remuneration.
 Such amendments shall be dealt with amicably with the Client and require the written consent of the Client.

 4.3 The agreed remuneration is due after completion of the project.

 4.4 Remuneration shall be payable immediately upon issuing of invoice without any deduction.
-In case of default, the Institute shall be entitled to charge interest on late payments to the amount of eight percentage points above the base interest rate.
+In case of default, the Institute shall be entitled to charge interest on late payments to the amount of eight percentage points above the base interest rate of Germany.
 The Institute also reserves the right to withhold services in case of late payments.

 5 Execution of Order, Participation of the Client

 5.1 The Institute, in accordance with Para.
 2, shall execute the order according to scientific methods of market research and opinion research.